teikmeout/react_to-do/README.md

  - persistent data
  - relational database concepts (postgres)
  - RDBMS relations (SQL joins)
+ - React Basics
+ - React application flow
+ - React Router
+ - Authentication

 ##System Description

-The application will allow the user to create, modify and delete a todo item.
+The application will allow the user to create, modify and delete a to-do item.
 The items will be persisted in a relational database.

-_Note:_ To keep complexity down, there is only ONE user for this application.

 ###User Stories